Eth-Bangkok-MaiTai-Wallet/mai-thai-wallet/README.md

 **AI Agents:** Mai Thai leverages advanced intelligent systems to analyze and classify user intents, seamlessly converting them into precise blockchain transactions.

 **Smart Wallet:** Empowers users to generate a new wallet secured by a pass key, offering a robust self-custody solution.
 Leveraging account abstraction, it supports advanced features like transaction bundling, gas sponsorship, and seamless automation, enhancing both convenience and user control.
+Mai Thai integrates with the Coinbase Developer Platform's AgentKit to push the boundaries of what's possible, creating a groundbreaking end-user application.

+**EigenLayer Integration:** Mai Thai integrates with EigenLayer to enable innovative restaking mechanics.
+Users can easily restake their assets using autonomous agents, providing a seamless and efficient experience.
+This integration satisfies the EigenLayer Bounty: EigenLayer Innovation Challenge, which aims to redefine restaking with autonomous agents.

+**Lit Protocol Integration:** Mai Thai leverages Lit Protocol's secure infrastructure to build a practical and immediately useful agent.
+By integrating with Lit, Mai Thai ensures secure and efficient execution of user intents, satisfying the Lit Protocol Bounty: Most Practical Agent built with Lit.

 ## Architecture
 ![alt text](public/architecture.png)